top of page

 Increased Allergens and Respiratory Issues

-Hot and humid climates can lead to higher levels of allergens like pollen and mold, worsening respiratory problems in pets.
+Hot and humid climates can lead to higher levels of allergens like pollen and mold, worsening respiratory problems.

-Pets can suffer from reactions similar to humans, including sneezing, itching, and skin irritations, says Express Vets in Georgia.
-During high pollen seasons, owners must watch for allergy symptoms.
+Companion animals can suffer from reactions similar to humans, including sneezing, itching, and skin irritations, says Express Vets in Georgia.
+During high pollen seasons, guardians must watch for allergy symptoms.

-Consulting your licensed veterinarian can provide much-needed relief for you and your pets.
+Consulting your licensed veterinarian can provide much-needed relief for you and companion animals.

 Changes in Wildlife and Parasite Populations